By Glen C. Strathy

 Or an event can show a turning point in a relationship, such as a bonding or a betrayal.

-Either way, you want to make sure something happens in the course of the action, such that things are different going forward.
+Either way, you want to make sure something happens in the course of an action scene, such that things are different going forward.

-Where you set your action scene matters because the terrain has a big affect on what your characters can do.
-For this reason, a chase scene involving cars on a freeway will have a different feel than one in which two submarines chase each other in deep water or two students chase each other through a crowded library.
+Setting is a big consideration when it comes to how to write action scenes.
+The particular terrain where an action scene unfolds determines what your characters can and cannot do.
+A chase scene involving cars on a freeway will have a different feel than one in which two submarines chase each other in deep water or two students chase each other through a crowded library.

 Of course, you have to choose terrain that makes sense for your story, but sometimes it helps to ask yourself what is the most interesting place you could choose to set your action.
-For example, Alfred Hitchcock's classic film North by Northwest ends with a chase scene on Mount Rushmore, a setting chosen for its uniqueness.
+For example, Alfred Hitchcock's classic film North by Northwest ends with a chase scene on Mount Rushmore.
+Even though it was a more costly location, Hitchcock chose it for its uniqueness.

 But even if your terrain is less exotic, it is important to have a clear picture of it in mind.